 Two federally listed threatened and endangered (T & E) bird species have been known to nest within Fire Island National Seashore.
 The most notable is the piping plover (Charadrius melodus), a stocky little migratory shorebird that is on the federal threatened and New York State endangered species list.
 Fire Island's relatively natural and uncrowded beaches provide critical habitat for the survival of this species.

-Piping Plover Monitoring and Management
+Piping Plover Monitoring and Management on Fire Island

 The piping plover, a stocky sand-colored shorebird, nests only in North America, with three distinct populations.
 The federally threatened Atlantic coast population of the piping plover breeds on Atlantic Coast beaches from Virginia to Canada.